Skip to site search Skip to main content

 Globally connected

-Waipapa Taumata Rau, University of Auckland, is a globally networked institution with a strong commitment to serving and partnering with our local, national, regional and global communities.
+University of Auckland Waipapa Taumata Rau, is a globally networked institution with a strong commitment to serving and partnering with our local, national, regional and global communities.
 This external engagement is supported by a range of professional service units that work in tandem with the University’s Faculties, Institutes and Centres to maximise the reach and impact of the University’s teaching and research activities.
 Oversight for these endeavours is provided by the Deputy Vice-Chancellor Strategic Engagement.

 The University of Auckland Innovation Institute China (pictured left) provides unprecedented access to an extensive range of networks, research and funding opportunities in China.
 The University’s knowledge transfer company, UniServices, has established the institute in the Chinese city of Hangzhou.